NanoGS: Training-Free Gaussian Splat Simplification: Experiments

 \subsection{Comparison with the State of the Art}

-Qualitatively, Fig.~\ref{fig:m360} and Fig.~\ref{fig:chair} mirrors the quantitative trend in Table~\ref{tab:Benchmarks}.
-At moderate compression ($\rho=0.1$), all methods are broadly faithful.
-As the budget decreases ($\rho=0.01$ and $0.001$), baselines increasingly collapse into sparse high-intensity splats and lose coherent surfaces, consistent with unstable merges and floater-dominated candidates.
-In contrast, our filtering and mass-preserving moment matching maintain more contiguous coverage and suppress isolated artifacts, leading to a more graceful degradation under extreme compaction.
-Additional qualitative comparison will be provided in appendix.
+Qualitatively (Fig.~\ref{fig:m360}, Fig.~\ref{fig:chair}), all methods are broadly faithful at moderate compression ($\rho{=}0.1$).
+As the budget decreases ($\rho{=}0.01, 0.001$), baselines collapse into sparse high-intensity splats and lose coherent surfaces, consistent with unstable merges and floater-dominated candidates, whereas our filtering and mass-preserving moment matching maintain contiguous coverage and degrade gracefully.
+Additional comparisons are in the appendix.

-Table~\ref{tab:Benchmarks} compares our training-free post-hoc compaction against LightGS~\cite{lightGaussian}, PUP3DGS~\cite{PUP3DGS}, and GHAP~\cite{GHAP} at three representative budgets where $\rho$ is the compaction ratio $\rho\in\{0.1,0.01,0.001\}$.
-Across all four benchmarks, our method consistently achieves the best PSNR at every budget, and its advantage widens substantially as compression becomes more aggressive.
-Averaged over datasets, our PSNR improves over the best baseline by \textbf{+2.40 dB} at $\rho{=}0.1$, \textbf{+4.84 dB} at $\rho{=}0.01$, and \textbf{+5.46 dB} at $\rho{=}0.001$.
+Quantitatively (Table~\ref{tab:Benchmarks}), our method achieves the best PSNR at every budget across all four benchmarks, and its advantage widens as compression becomes more aggressive: averaged over datasets, PSNR improves over the best baseline by \textbf{+2.40 dB} at $\rho{=}0.1$, \textbf{+4.84 dB} at $\rho{=}0.01$, and \textbf{+5.46 dB} at $\rho{=}0.001$.
+Gains are largest on NeRF-Synthetic (up to \textbf{+6.52 dB}) and grow consistently with compression on the real-scene benchmarks (Mip-NeRF 360, Tanks \& Temples, Deep Blending), where they reflect fewer missing-geometry and floater failures.
+Overall, baselines degrade rapidly as $\rho$ decreases while our merge-graph pipeline retains substantially higher fidelity, most visibly in the most aggressive regimes.